2011 JWHL Challenge Cup Champions Little Caesars

 After feeling they were wronged on the good goal call, the Little Caesars struck back quickly, taking advantage of a power play to tie it up.
 After an initial shot rang off the crossbar, Maryanne Menefee picked up the rebound and ripped it past Walsh to make the score 1-1.

 The third period remained tied until Casey Dockus had a breakaway chance, and while falling as she tried to shrug off a defender, she managed to get a shot off.
 The puck slid into the net, and Dockus crashed hard into the boards.
 As her teammates surrounded her to congratulate her for the goal, she remained on the ice, and took a few moments to get up.
-Based on how she was after the game during the on-ice ceremony, it looked as though she injured her arm/shoulder in the collision.
+Based on how she was moving after the game during the on-ice ceremony, it looked as though she injured her arm/shoulder in the collision.

 Warner School went to the power play in the last minute of the game, and Warner threw everything they could on goaltender Taylor Fairchild, but nothing got through.
 Little Caesars won the championship 2-1.

 After the game, the ecstatic Little Caesars team were presented with medals and the championship banner to display in the rafters of their home arena in Michigan.

 The tournament was a great experience that all the girls really seemed to enjoy.
 A lot of talented hockey was displayed, and it was great watching athletes that will be playing hockey in college (I saw scouts from Yale, Minnesota, and more), and maybe even in the Olympics someday.

 And more than a few players non-native to the area left with a plethora of Capitals gear picked up at the team pro shop.

 Three stars of the Championship game: